 - Chronic regional pain syndrome (CRPS)

-If you've suffered injury due to an accident with a truck, our Miami injury attorneys will work every stage of your case to make sure you're taken care of.
+If you've suffered an injury due to an accident with a truck, our Miami injury attorneys will work every stage of your case to make sure you're taken care of.
 As a former lawyer for insurance companies, Mr. Hickey has unique experience and insight as to the strategies insurance companies often use to avoid paying victims the maximum compensation they deserve.
 He and his team will help you seek the full amount of compensation you deserve.
 Mr. Hickey is also an experienced board-certified trial lawyer and is prepared to take your case to trial if a settlement is not reached.

 What to Do After a Truck Accident